wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 ## Further Reading

-The WordPress Developer Resources site has an entire section handbook to the [REST API](https://developer.wordpress.org/rest-api/) which includes sections on the key REST API concepts, frequently asked questions, using and extending the REST API, and more.
+The WordPress Developer Resources site has an entire section dedicated to the [REST API](https://developer.wordpress.org/rest-api/) which includes sections on the key REST API concepts, frequently asked questions, using and extending the REST API, and more.